Last updated on April 21st, 2025 at 09:29 pm

 A typical engagement would be something like launching Amazon Go or something as simple as Amazon Alexa | SKILL BLUEPRINTS.
 A “Single Threaded Leader” you would be responsible for building something ground up, you will need to roll up your sleeves and hire and manage your team like a mini-startup.
 Being the CEO of this startup you will own the P&L in most cases and would need to partner with stakeholders (product, tech, operations, finance, sales, marketing) to drive strategy for your startup.
 You will need to create the go-to-market plan to accelerate growth and the number of customers for a brand new business initiative in a short time frame.

 In most cases, these individuals are very comfortable dealing with ambiguity, comfortable making decisions and wearing multiple hats.
-I have seen TPM, EMs and most often PM-Ts tasked with such endeavors.
+I have seen TPM, Engineering Managers and most often PM-Ts tasked with such endeavors.
 As a single-threaded owner, you are trusted to operate with complete independence.
 You are 100% responsible for bringing an endeavor to life – the buck stops with you.
 In essence, you are trusted to do whatever you need to do to get the job done.

 In most cases, you would see that these are product or business ideas that need to go live to see as soon as possible which means getting something out to the customer’s hands is vital.
 So building something scrappy is fine as long as it fulfills the customer need.